 Fifty-six (56) HP Z38c 38” LED monitors, the largest individual displays installed to date, have been deployed in the Duderstadt Center (third floor South West and East Alcove) and the CAEN computer lab in FXB B085.
 The monitor’s native resolution is 3840×1600.

-The CAEN Lab in Shapiro B100 will undergo a renovation and be closed from February 25, 2019 thru March 8, 2019.
-Some of this renovation is during Spring Break to minimize disruption.
-After the renovation, the number of computers will increase to 53.
-The renovation will include an expanded space with new modern furniture and chairs, as well as new carpet and paint.
+The CAEN Lab in Shapiro B000 will undergo renovations, and be closed from February 25 until March 11, 2019.
+Most of the renovations are being scheduled during Spring Break to minimize disruption.
+After the renovations, the number of computers will increase to 50.
+The renovations will include an expanded space with new modern furniture and chairs, as well as new carpet and paint.
 The new furniture will feature both conventional and sit-stand workspaces, and will have a mix of collaborative and individual workspaces with some acoustic and visual privacy.

 Starting Friday, January 4, students and faculty will no longer be able to access the LS-DYNA software application using CAEN’s remote access services.
 This includes both the Windows Remote Desktop Service and the Linux Login Service.
 Due to vendor licensing terms and conditions, access to the software must be removed from these remote access services.